bardak-dev/bark-gui/README.md

 **Q:** I'm using Apple Silicone what can I do to speed up processing?

 Use commandline argument `-enablemps` to make Bark use it.

+**Q:** How much VRAM do I need to have this run on GPU?

+Running this on GPU is currently only possible on NVIDIA Cards with at least 2 Gb VRAM.
+Below 8 Gb you would probably need to use the smaller models and if you are still having memory problems, you would need to use the -offloadcpu command argument, which tries to offload as much memory to your standard memory.

 **Q:** Why are there voice changes in the resulting audio files?